 I found it much easier to avoid gaming if I simply avoided the environments where my video games were.

 If I had the urge to play, I’d go to a coffee shop, or the library.
-When I was at home I had a tendency to mindlessly browse the internet and watch YouTube videos.
+When I was at home I had a tendency to waste time on Discord, mindlessly browse the internet, binge-watch Twitch and watch YouTube videos.

 Try to think of a few different environments you can go to if you start to feel a bit stuck.
 What situations would you go to each one?

 Once you’ve brainstormed a few ideas, you’re ready to move onto the next step.

 Step 4: Goal Setting: Why Do You Want to Quit Gaming in College?

 The goal is to look back at these notes in 3 months time and reflect on your journey.

 It’ll give you an idea of how far you’ve really come.
 As humans we tend to underestimate how much progress we really make.

 This is your chance to determine the kind of person you want to become.
 You quite literally get to shape your life into whatever you want it to be.